NLM Title Abbreviation

 Published Article/Book Citation

-Author Posting.
 Copyright © American Psychological Association, 2007.
 This article may not exactly replicate the final version published in the APA journal.
 It is not the copy of record.
-It is posted here by permission of the APA for personal use, not for redistribution.
+Posted by permission.